ivankahl/sage-crm-dot-net-templates/README.md

 # Sage CRM .NET Templates

-This project is a Visual Studio extensions that provides a collection of project and item wizards along with snippets that are designed to make developing .NET components for _Sage CRM_ easier and quicker.
+This project is a Visual Studio extension that provides a collection of project and item wizards along with snippets that are designed to make developing .NET components for _Sage CRM_ easier and quicker.

 ## Getting Started